-Business rates (also called non-domestic rates) are a tax on business property to help pay for local council services.
+Business rates (also called non-domestic rates) are a tax on non-domestic properties to help pay for local council services.
 They are based on the property and generally don't reflect the turnover or profits of your business.
 If you have business premises, it's important to consider business rates in your financial planning.

 Use our business rates calculator to estimate your business rates bill.

 You may have to pay business rates if you're the owner, tenant or occupier of a non-domestic building, or use part of a building for business purposes.
 They're charged on most non-domestic and commercial properties, including: